swfiua/gotu/docs/gotu.rst

 less of a puzzle if the universe has had rather more time than 13.7 billion years for the harmonics to emerge.

-The radiation we see as the `cmb`_?
+The radiation we see as the :ref:`cmb`?
 It is the thermalised radiation from the missing parts of de Sitter Space.